okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-api-integration/main/index.md

 ### Save customer credentials

 Okta generates a unique set of credentials (client ID and client secret) for your customer when they install your integration in their Okta org.
-See [Set up an API service integration](https://help.okta.com/okta_help.htm?type=oie&id=csh-api-service-integrations).
+See [API Service Integrations](https://help.okta.com/okta_help.htm?type=oie&id=csh-api-service-integrations).

 You must store these credentials for each customer to allow your integration to work with the customer's Okta org.
 To implement the Client Credentials flow in your integration, provide an interface to collect and store these API service integration credentials: